wdawson/okta.github.io/_source/_code/rest/index.md

 You can also import the collection by following the Web View link and downloading the collection as a JSON file.
 Import that file into Postman by clicking the **Import** button and browsing to your download location.

-> Note: You can import and work with the rest of the Okta API using the link at the top of each API reference page, or use the [Collections Quick Reference](#collections-quick-reference).
+> Note: You can import and work with the rest of the Okta API using the link at the top of each API reference page, or see [all Postman collections](/reference/postman_collections/).
 This tutorial only requires the Users API collection.

 ## Send a Request